Traveling gives people a sense of freedom and a chance to experience something new and possibly even exotic.

 If possible, try contacting a local to get details about the safest neighborhoods for tourists, where to stay,

 and the local crime statistics.
-Do extra work by checking the State Department’s website for any updates and maybe even enroll in STEP,
+Go an extra mile by checking the State Department’s website for additional information and maybe even enroll in STEP,

 the Smart Traveler Enrollment Program.